FatemehParsakordasiabi/London_Airbnb_EDA/README.md

 # Airbnb London – Data Wrangling & EDA
 End‑to‑end exploratory data analysis (EDA) and data cleaning project focused on **short‑term rental pricing in London**.
-This repo is designed to showcase **data wrangling, feature engineering, visualization, and storytelling**—exactly what hiring managers look for in a Data Scientist portfolio.
+This repo is designed to showcase **data wrangling, feature engineering, visualization, and storytelling**.

 > **Goal:** Understand what drives listing prices in London and produce actionable insights with clean visuals and a polished narrative.